 Candidates should have the following experience:

-This work study student will work in a collaborative environment where everyone recognizes that every job in important.
+• This work study student will work in a collaborative environment where everyone recognizes that every job is important.
 You are part of a friendly team.

 Work setting: This work is performed primarily inside a climate controlled building.
 Some outside work may be expected.